code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-log-client-server-http-headers-example.md

 # Adding Server HTTP Header Logging

-For the server-side we create an `CustomEndpointInterceptor` which implements the `EndpointInterceptor` interface.
+For the server-side we create an `LogHttpHeaderEndpointInterceptor` which implements the `EndpointInterceptor` interface.
 We add the `logMessage()` method to the request and response processing flows respectively.

 > Note that `true` needs to be returned on each handle method otherwise the processing is interrupted.